How to Convert OpenSSH keys to Putty (.ppk) on Linux

-PuTTYgen is an key generator for creating SSH keys for PuTTY.
+PuTTYgen is a key generator for creating SSH keys for PuTTY.
 PuTTYgen is comparable in certain respects to the ssh-keygen tool.
-PuTTYgen can be used to create public and private key pairs (in .ppk file format).
+PuTTYgen can create public and private key pairs (in .ppk file format).
 In addition, PuTTYgen can also be used to convert keys to and from other formats.
-On Windows PuTTYGen is a graphical tool.
+On Windows, PuTTYGen is a graphical tool.
 A command-line version is available for Linux.

 On Arch Linux its simple…